muze-nl/assert/README.md

 npm install @muze-nl/assert
 ```

-The include it in your javascript code like this:
+Then include it in your javascript code like this:
 ```javascript
 import * as assert from '@muze-nl/assert'
 ```